NREL/HPC/docs/Documentation/Applications/avizo.md

-#Using Avizo Software on the Eagle System
+#Using Avizo Software
-Learn about using Avizo 3D analysis software for scientific and industrial data on the Eagle System.
+*Learn about using Avizo 3D analysis software for scientific and industrial data on the Eagle System.*

 ##Introduction
 Avizo software is a powerful, multifaceted commercial software tool for visualizing, manipulating, and understanding scientific and industrial data.